Nitya-Somani/Namaste-ReactAndTailwind/README.md

 This project is a part of the "Namaste React" course by Akshay Saini.
 It's a testament to the knowledge and skills gained during this course.

+It's the Upgraded Version with Tailwind CSS and JEST of my Repository Namaste-React.

 # 🌮 TastyFood: Discover Culinary Delights 🍽️

 Welcome to **TastyFood**, where culinary adventures await!
 Dive into a world of exceptional flavors and seamless food ordering experiences.
 My app is designed to tantalize your taste buds and simplify your culinary adventures.